-The company is controlled by Kamin Intressenter AB, a company which is 100% owned by Ratos AB (listed on the Stockholm stock exchange in Sweden), and which owns 95.44% of the company's shares.
-The remaining 4.56% of the shares are owned by various shareholders.
+The company is controlled by Kamin Intressenter AB, a company which is 100% owned by Ratos AB (listed on the Stockholm stock exchange in Sweden), and which owns 95.58% of the company's shares.
+The remaining 4.42% of the shares are owned by various shareholders.
+Kamin Intressenter AB have in 2018 sold the shares to Open Gate Capital.